Try Carti Pro free for 14 days.Start free trial →

 Q: Can Carti import my old bot's conversations?

-Q: Who do I contact if OAuth or permissions look wrong?
+Q: Who do I contact if something goes wrong during migration?

 The Bottom Line